kcdchennai/kcdchennai/2023/CNES.md

 - **Knowledge sharing:** Teaching and sharing your knowledge/experience on Kubernetes and Cloud Native technologies/projects.
 E.g. Talks in Conferences, Presentations in Meetups, Creating YouTube Videos, Conducting Webinars, Conducting Training courses etc.
 - **Open source contribution:** Contribution in all forms is welcome: Submitting PR, Maintainer, Reviewer, Issues triage etc.
 - **Building communities:** Organizing Conferences, meetups or community groups.
 Contribution as a volunteer is accepted as well.

+You are not expected to have contributed to all the categories.
+Just mention the contributions you've made, along with proofs.

 ## Application Process